ritvikmuk/retail-sales-customer-analytics/README.md

 *As this is a single flat table, there are no foreign key relationships to other tables.
 The `sales_data` table acts as a denormalized fact table containing both measures (e.g., `sales`) and descriptive dimension attributes (e.g., `customer_name`, `product_name`, `region`).*

-##  Business Objectives

-1. **Yearly & Monthly Sales Analysis** — Track performance across months, quarters, and years to identify peak and low periods.
-2. **Customer Loyalty & Segmentation** — Classify customers as *new, active,* or *churned* and identify high-value vs. low-value segments.
-3. **Product Performance** — Determine which products to expand, maintain, rebrand, or discontinue.
-4. **Regional Comparison** — Compare state and regional sales to find consistent, declining, and inconsistent markets.

 ---